dotku/Front-end-Developer-Interview-Questions/README.md

 - Describe the difference between `<script>`, `<script async>` and `<script defer>`.
 > Script normal mode, downloand and run one by one
 > Async, several file will donwload at the same time
-> defer, move the current file to the final, esp for the application files;
-garentee they will run after lib script files are all downloaded.
+> defer, move the current file to the final, esp for the application files; guarantee they will run after lib script files are all downloaded.

 - Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
 > Style should go first; other wise user would see unstyled View at first.